Related Topics

 Who qualifies for Social Security?

 Workers who pay (or have paid) Federal Insurance Contributions Act (FICA) taxes are covered by Social Security.
-After paying into the system for at least 40 quarters (10 years on average), they are fully insured and will be eligible to receive retirement income benefits.
+After paying into the system for at least 40 quarters (10 years on average), you are fully insured and will be eligible to receive retirement income benefits.

 When should you file for Social Security?